 In a study conducted by Royal Society for Public Health (RSPH) and the Young Health Movement (YHM), researchers found that Instagram and Snapchat are the worst for mental health in teens.

 The data came from 1,500 youth, ages 14-24, in order to understand social media’s impact on the age group that uses it the most.

 The researchers believe this is because the two platforms are largely based on image rather than anything else.
 It all focuses on followers and shallow status factors.
 Having your self esteem based on something so volatile and superficial can lead to serious mental health issues such as anxiety, depression, extreme feelings of loneliness, and more.

 Solstice is a teen depression treatment center

 Solstice is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with depression, Snapchat addiction, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with depression, Snapchat addiction, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.
 Dealing with these issues can get confusing and overwhelming fast–but we’re here to help guide you.

 For more information about how we help with Snapchat addiction at Solstice, please contact us at (866) 278-3345.